American Retirement Advisors vs. Trajan Wealth

 Estate planningQuarterback model: game plan + independent attorney partnersIn-house estate attorneys (Trajan Estate LLC)

-Office locationsScottsdale, Mesa, Las Vegas53 offices across 14+ states
+Office locationsScottsdale, Mesa, Las VegasMore than 30 offices in about a dozen states

 Virtual consultationsYes, nationwide via ZoomYes, all 50 states